World Land Trust has provided the funds

 Many tree planting projects fail because there is no strict maintenance and monitoring in place once the sapling is in the ground.
 To secure long-term, successful reforestation, World Land Trust is committed to supporting the labour-intensive, time-consuming (and often costly) maintenance of reforested landscapes.

-Every one of WLT’s Plant a Tree partners implement comprehensive maintenance and monitoring to ensure that saplings grow well for at least ten years, after which the trees are mature enough to see a reduction in natural mortality, allowing the Plant a Tree forests to flourish.
+Every one of WLT’s Plant a Tree partners implement comprehensive maintenance and monitoring.
+They monitor and report on the survival rate of planted trees for up to 5 years after tree planting has occurred.
+After this time the trees are mature enough to see a reduction in natural mortality, allowing the Plant a Tree forests to flourish.